sstur/drift/README.md

-## Status: UNMAINTAINED
+## Status: Do not use

-This project is long outdated and is no longer maintained.
+This project is long outdated and only still on npm because it's used in existing codebases for legacy reasons.